 Skin blemishes that are present at birth or appear soon after are generally referred to as "birthmarks".
 These may be red or brown and represent an overgrowth of superficial blood vessels or pigment cells.
 The treatment of these birthmarks depends on the type of lesion.

 These flat red marks are present at birth and will not disappear over time.
 Until recently, these disfiguring birthmarks were life-long problems which have the potential to thicken and become more unsightly with ageing.
 As the foundation director of the laser unit at the Royal Children's Hospital, Dr Bekhor has been using laser therapy to fade and, in many cases, remove these birthmarks in young children before they start school.
 This has enormous social implications in an unkind world.
 The Candela Vbeam Perfecta™ pulsed dye laser is the treatment of choice for these birthmark lesions.
 Young children can be treated at the Royal Children's Hospital.
-Adults who have missed out on early intervention may also benefit from treatment, with the Perfecta laser, the Flex™ IPL (intense pulsed light) and / or the Long Pulsed Nd YAG laser, including the Gemini™ laser.
-The Dermatology Laser Unit at the Royal Children's Hospital is the only specialist paediatric centre in Victoria that can offer safe treatment under safe paediatric general anaesthesia.
+Laser Dermatology offers the same laser treatments to Adults who have missed out on early intervention.
+We have the Perfecta laser, the Flex™ IPL (intense pulsed light) and ExcellV™ laser long pulsed Nd YAG laser.
+The Dermatology Laser Unit at the Royal Children's Hospital is the only specialist paediatric centre in Victoria that can offer treatment under safe general anaesthesia for children.

 These are flat red birthmarks that are not present immediately at birth but appear in the first weeks of life.
 They birthmarks often grow and thicken rapidly and, in extreme circumstances, ulcerate.
 This type of haemangioma will usually disappear by 10 years of age, but may cause developmental and social problems before this.
 Again, Candela Perfecta™ pulsed dye laser is the treatment of choice to arrest the growth and thickening of these birthmarks.
 Laser Treatment is only successful on flat lesions, so early diagnosis and intervention of these haemangiomas is extremely important.
 Usually a paediatrician or Infant Welfare nurse will identify the early signs of birthmarks and refer babies to Melbourne dermatologist Dr Philip Bekhor, who is an experienced expert in laser treatment of birthmarks.